Geometric Visualizations of Single and Entangled Qubits: Single Qubits and Bloch Circle Geometry

-These geometric properties of statepoints plotted on a Bloch Circle can be extended to mixed qubit states, such as those derived from partial traces of a multi-qubit state or as a linear combination of pure qubit density matrices weighted by epistemic probabilities.
-The resulting matrices have the form $\rho'= $ with $|c'|\leq|a'b'|$.
-There is a one-to-one correspondence between these states and statepoints in the interior of the Bloch Sphere, with the $\phi$ argument of $c'=|c'|e^{i\phi}$ determining the azimuthal angle of the statepoint.
-Again we restrict our visualization to the real subspace ($\phi=0$) of points within the Bloch Sphere corresponding to density matrices $ \rho = $, which have analogous correspondence between line segment lengths, matrix parameters, and physical significance as the pure-state case (Fig. \ref{figBlochCircle}(b)).
-The degree to which a state is mixed can be visualized geometrically either by the length of the radius from the center of the Bloch Circle to the statepoint (which monotonically increases with increasing purity from 0 to $\frac{1}{2}$) or the line segment of length $|s|= \sqrt{\left(\frac{1}{2}\right)^2-r^2}$ drawn from the statepoint to the Bloch Circle perimeter perpendicular to the radius (which monotonically increases with increasing mixedness from 0 to $\frac{1}{2}$).
-Below we show that $s$ is also a useful parameter in visualizing 2-qubit states (see also Appendix \ref{proofSameRadius}).
-As with pure-state representations, the geometrical lengths can be used to read off the density matrix representation of a state for any choice of basis, see Fig. \ref{figBlochCircle}(c), and can be used in a basis-independent fashion to calculate mixed states formed through linear combinations of other mixed states (Appendix \ref{mixed}).
+with $|c|\leq|ab|$.
+There is a one-to-one correspondence between these states and statepoints in the interior of the Bloch Sphere, with the $\phi$ argument of $c=|c|e^{i\phi}$ determining the azimuthal angle of the statepoint.
+Again, as shown in Fig.~\ref{figMixedStates}, we restrict our visualization to the real subspace ($\phi=0$) of points within the Bloch Sphere corresponding to density matrices which have analogous correspondence between line segment lengths, matrix parameters, and physical significance as the Eq.~\ref{eq:rho_color} and Fig.~\ref{figBlochCircle} pure-state case.
+Proofs of these relations are found in Appendix \ref{proofGeoProp}.
+The degree to which a state is mixed can be visualized geometrically either by the length of the radius $r$ from the center of the Bloch Circle to the statepoint (which monotonically increases with increasing purity from 0 to ${1}/{2}$) or the line segment of length $|s|= \sqrt{\left({1}/{2}\right)^2-r^2}$ drawn from the statepoint to the Bloch Circle perimeter perpendicular to the radius (which monotonically increases with increasing mixedness from 0 to ${1}/{2}$).
+Below we explain why $s$ is a useful parameter in visualizing 2-qubit states (see also Appendix \ref{proofSameRadius}).
+As with pure-state representations, the geometrical lengths can be used to read off the density matrix representation of a state for any choice of basis, see Fig.~\ref{figMixedStates}(b).
 With this review of the Bloch Sphere and Circle geometry, we can now move to a visualization of 2-qubit states that incorporates features that track the individual qubit states and their degree of entanglement.